statOmics/tradeSeq/README.md

 # R package: tradeR
 ## TRAjectory Differential Expression analysis in R

-tradeR provides a flexible method for finding genes that are differentialy expressed along one or multiple trajectorys, using a variety of tests suited to answer many questions of interest.
+tradeR provides a flexible method for finding genes that are differentialy expressed along one or multiple trajectories, using a variety of tests suited to address the hypotheses of interest.

 ## Installation